kaipartmann/Peridynamics.jl/docs/src/logo.md

 sphere3 = BodySetup(pcₛ₃, matₛ; ics=icₛ, calc_timestep=false)
 body_setup = [plate, sphere1, sphere2, sphere3]
 ```
+Now, contact between the plate and the three spheres needs to be specified.
 ```julia
 contact = [Contact((1, 2), Δxₚ), Contact((1, 3), Δxₚ), Contact((1, 4), Δxₚ)]
 ```
+For this simulation, 3000 time steps with explicit time integration and the velocity verlet algorithm are used.
 ```julia
 td = TimeDiscretization(3000)
 ```
+Now we give the simulation a name and create a directory for the results.
 ```julia
 simulation_name = "Logo"
 resfolder = joinpath(@__DIR__, "results", simulation_name)
 mkpath(resfolder)
 es = ExportSettings(resfolder, 10)
 ```
+To complete everything, the [`PDContactAnalysis`](@ref) is created and submitted for simulation.
 ```julia
 JOB = PDContactAnalysis(;
     name=simulation_name, body_setup=body_setup, contact=contact, td=td, es=es